EliAndrewC/l7r/rules/04-schools.md

-After you or a character for whom you've counterattacked makes a wound check, lower the TN to hit the attacker the next time they are attacked by the amount by which the wound check exceeded the damage roll, to a minimum of 0.
+After you or a character for whom you've counterattacked makes a wound check, lower the TN to hit the attacker the next time they are attacked by the amount by which the wound check exceeded the damage roll.
+This can lower a TN to below 0.

 ## Hida Bushi School